Efficient log monitoring01/09/2017

 New release – 11.4.1604/10/2017

-When the medical secretary of the oncology department at Aalborg University Hospital fills out and sends patient calls to many patients, the system is always slow.
+When the medical secretary of the oncology department at Aalborg University Hospital fills out and sends out calls to numerous patients, the system is always slow.
 Or it feels like it.
-When you are busy, you often feel that everything is almost standing still – especially the IT system.
-But is it actually the case?
-At Region North, the consequences of this uncertainty have been taken, and they are now measuring the response times of the systems.
+When you are busy, you often feel that everything is almost standing still – especially the IT systems.
+But is this actually the case?
+At Region North, the consequences of this uncertainty have been taken, and they are now measuring the response times of their systems.

 The report should also reveal whether there were fluctuations in response times at certain times of the day, e.g. in periods of extra load on the systems” says Brian Heinrich Pedersen.

 Region Nord started looking for a monitoring solution that could fulfil their requirements and provide more detailed and exact measurements than the existing solution. ”We discussed our needs with CapMon and they gave a presentation of their ResponseView solution installed at Region Hovedstaden who had used the system for some years.

 We realised that ResponseView was exactly what we were looking for.
 The system provides an exact measurement of all response times in the network – also the response times experienced by the users.
 Now we can measure if the response time is 3 or 3.2 seconds, which is a very important parameter for us.We enter into SLA agreements with the subcontractors, and the price is, among other tings, based on various pre-defined response times, which the contractors promise to meet.